 In 1997, EMI re-releases Wheels Of Steel and Strong Arm Of The Law as a double CD.
 It contains 11 bonus tracks mainly live recordings from 1981.

 Although media attention was received over Saxon's return, it has thus far failed to regain any of their past glory until they were later featured on an episode of legendary promoter Harvey Goldsmith's Get Your Act Together TV series) just less than a decade later that saw them with their highest popularity in 15 years!
 Although Metalhead (1999; which featured Fritz Randow taking over drums, due to the former drummer's injuries - although he still writes songs for the act), and the follow-up studio effort Killing Ground (2001) and Lionhart (2004) were also competent, they paled in comparison to their past.
-On their 2007 release of The Inner Sanmctum on 'SPV'; and 2009's Into The Labryinth, this judgement had been reversed, the band was now releasing a sec of discs boasting a very competent effort with the band sporting a more modern look and crunchier sound reminiscent of their glorious past and the popularity to match.
+On their 2007 release of The Inner Sanmctum on 'SPV'; and 2009's Into The Labryinth, this judgement had been reversed, the band was now releasing a set of discs boasting a very competent effort with the band sporting a more modern look and crunchier sound reminiscent of their glorious past and the popularity to match.
+As a sort of follow up the compilation The Best of Saxon (2009) would arrive, never mind that back in 1991 they had previously released a compilation album under the same name!

 Saxon released their nineteenth studio album, Call to Arms, on 3 June 2011.
 It debuted at number 6 on the UK rock Albums chart.
 The band embarked on a world tour which saw them visit the US; Saxon also revisited the UK for a second leg of the tour.